CarbonLDP/angular-carbonldp/README.md

  		AppComponent
  	],
  	providers: [
- 		CARBON_PROVIDERS,            // <-- This provides the contexts (App or Platform) to your app CARBON_SERVICES_PROVIDERS,   // <-- This provides the Carbon authentication services to your app ],
+ 		CARBON_PROVIDERS,            // <-- This provides the Carbon instace to your app CARBON_SERVICES_PROVIDERS,   // <-- This provides the Carbon authentication services to your app ],
  	bootstrap: [ AppComponent ],